We’re all storytellers. We all live in a network of stories. There isn’t a stronger connection between people than storytelling.–Jimmy Neil Smith

 Qualifications and Application Process

 Entrance into the certificate program is by application and interview.
 All applicants must apply as a team from the same community (minimum of two and maximum of three people).
 Selected teams will be invited to be interviewed.
-Each team that applies will be asked to have one individual prepare a ten minute story.
-Teams must also be able to pay a $500 (total fee) for the training.
-This fee will cover all housing, meals, and training expenses for the entire team.
-To be considered for The Hearth Community Storytelling Project, each applying group must have (combining all skills and experiences within the group) the following qualifications:
+Teams must be able to pay a $600 (for first two members, additional team members are $400 per person).
+This fee includes all training resources and supplies.
+Housing, travel, and meals are not included.
+To be accepted into The Certificate in the Art of Community Storytelling, each applying group must have (combining all skills and experiences within the group) the following qualifications: